hiroaki/maps.gpx/README.md

 ## Plug-in

-There is mechanism of a plug-in in class `GPXCasualViewer`.
+There is mechanism of a plug-in in class `MapsGPX`.
 It is usually provided in a different JavaScript source.

 To use a plugin, declare it.